DeMonA1/SocialWebsite__Django/README.md

 Be carefull with http and https!!
 If you wanna run server in http, use the simple runserver command, otherwise use cert.

+While using this app, you have to turn off adblocker.